shradha09/containers-workshop/_posts/handson/2015-12-15-Docker_Images.markdown

 As in Docker we create layers over top of other layers to make the resulting image.
 Through *run* command we are actually committing layer on top of earlier committed layers.
 A container can be started form any of the committed layers .

-  By default, Docker tries to cache the layers committed by different RUN instructions, so that it can be use in subsequent builds.This behaviour could be turned off by using --no-cache flag while the image is build.
+  By default, Docker tries to cache the layers committed by different RUN instructions, so that it can be use in subsequent builds.This behaviour can be turned off by using --no-cache flag while the image is build.
   Once the parameters are defined with the ENTRYPOINT instruction,they cannot be overwritten at runtime.However, ENTRYPOINT can be used as CMD, if parameters are needed to be changed.